Hadi-Khatib/digital-content-verification/Guide.md

 There's a different technique to analyse an image which is called ELA (error-level analysis).
 It's a forensic method to identify portions of an image with a different level of compression.
 You can do this through fotoforensics.com as well.

-**FotoForensics** is a toolbox that provides a suite of photo analysis tools.
-The public site permits viewing metadata, visualizing the JPEG error level potential, and identifying the last-saved JPEG quality.
-FotoForensics does not draw any conclusions.
-Nothing says "it's photoshopped" or "it's real".
-The website highlights artifacts that may not be otherwise visible in the picture.

 > Photo - from Gabi